PlayFab/thundernetes/docs/usingwrapper.md

 We have built such a utility (called 'mpswrapper') [here](https://github.com/PlayFab/MpsSamples/tree/master/wrappingGsdk).
 Mpswrapper is also published as container image on GitHub Container Registry [here](https://github.com/PlayFab/MpsSamples/pkgs/container/mpswrapper) which should be used as the container image in your GameServerBuild definition.

 Your game server needs to be built and packaged in a place where your Kubernetes cluster can access it.
-Kubernets uses [volumes](https://kubernetes.io/docs/concepts/storage/volumes/) to access data external to the Pod.
+Kubernetes uses [volumes](https://kubernetes.io/docs/concepts/storage/volumes/) to access data external to the Pod.
 For this sample, you will use [Azure Files](https://azure.microsoft.com/en-us/services/storage/files/) storage to place your game server files but you are free to use the storage service of your choice.

 > Azure Files **Premium** is recommended for optimal performance.